pojntfx/networked-linux-memsync/docs/main.md

 The Linux kernel was released by Linus Torvalds in 1991.
 Developed primarily in the C language, it has recently seen the addition of Rust as an approved option for further expansion and development, esp. for drivers[@linux2023docs].
 The kernel powers millions of devices across the globe, including servers, desktop computers, mobile phones, and embedded devices.
 As a kernel, it serves as an intermediary between hardware and applications.
 It is engineered for compatibility with a wide array of architectures, such as ARM, x86, RISC-V, and others.
 The open-source nature of the Linux kernel makes it especially interesting for academic exploration and usage.
 It offers transparency, allowing anyone to inspect the source code in depth.
 Furthermore, it encourages collaboration by enabling anyone to modify and contribute to the source code.

 The kernel does not function as a standalone operating system in itself; rather, this role is fulfilled by distributions, which build upon the Linux kernel to create fully-fledged operating systems.
-Distributions supplement the kernel with additional userspace tools, examples being GNU coreutils or BusyBox.
+Distributions supplement the kernel with additional user space tools, examples being GNU coreutils or BusyBox.
 Depending on their target audience, they further enhance functionality by integrating desktop environments and other software.

 \newpage{}

 Linux is extensible, but not a microkernel.
-Despite it's monolithic nature, it allows for the integration of kernel modules.
+Despite its monolithic nature, it allows for the integration of kernel modules.
 These modules are small pieces of kernel-level code that can be dynamically incorporated into the kernel, presenting the advantage of extending kernel functionality without necessitating system reboot, helping to keep the kernel size both manageable and maintainable.
 Kernel modules are developed using the C or Rust programming languages, like the kernel itself, ensuring compatibility and consistent performance.
 They interact with the kernel via APIs (Application Programming Interfaces).
 Despite their utility, since they run in kernel space, modules do carry a potential risk.
 If not written with careful attention to detail, they can introduce significant instability into the kernel, negatively affecting the overall system performance and reliability[@love2010linux].

 Modules can be managed and controlled at different stages, starting from boot time, and be manipulated dynamically when the system is already running.
 This is facilitated by utilities like `modprobe` and `rmmod`.
 In the lifecycle of a kernel module, two key functions are of significance: initialization and cleanup.
 The initialization function is responsible for setting up the module when it's loaded into the kernel.
 Conversely, the cleanup function is used to safely remove the module from the kernel, freeing up any resources it previously consumed.
 These lifecycle functions, along with other such hooks, provide a more structured approach to module development[@maurer2008professional].